 INTERVIEWER: And when you first arrived.
 So you already answered what your position and location in the agency was.
-But what, when you first arrived in the pesticides and toxic substances.
-And my first assignments were involved with the Toxic Substances Control Act and providing, developing, and - well, really assigned to [...]
+But what, when you first arrived in the Carter administration, were your responsibilities and tasks?

+- INTERVIEWEE: Okay.
+So I worked in part of the enforcement program that looked at pesticides and toxic substances.
+And my first assignments were involved with the Toxic Substances Control Act and providing, developing, and well, really assigned to [...] - INTERVIEWER: Mm-hmm.